 What does Kimmela do?

-Cultivates a new generation of scholar-advocates for animals.
+We work with students and young professionals to cultivate a new generation of scholar-advocacy for animals.

-Scholar-advocacy is a new professional model for animal advocacy based on scholarship that is solutions-driven and applied to real-world problems.
-Scholar-advocacy bridges the gap between academics, science and scholarship, and on-the-ground active animal advocacy efforts.
+It is a new professional model for animal advocacy based on scholarship that is solutions-driven and applied to real-world problems.
+Scholar-advocacy bridges the gap between the world of academics, science and scholarship, and the world of on-the-ground, active, animal advocacy efforts.

 What does the word “Kimmela” mean?

 Kimmela is a Native American word for butterfly, the most widely recognized symbol of transformation in nature.
-We chose it to demonstrate our commitment to transforming the relationship between human and nonhuman animals.
+It demonstrates our commitment to transforming the relationship between human and nonhuman animals.